pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 If there are unresolved transactions, they will be displayed on this page under a list titled "Unresolved transactions".
 For every transaction in this list, you have two options:
-Either you delete it by clicking the :btn-icon:fontawesome-solid-trash-can:: button, or you search for a matching order and assign the order code to the transaction.
+You can either tell pretix to ignore it by clicking the :btn-icon:fontawesome-solid-trash-can:: button, or you can search for a matching order and assign the order code to the transaction.
+In order to do that, enter part of the order code or the name recorded in the transaction into the "Order code" field on the unresolved transaction.
+Select the correct order from the search results and click the :btn-icon:fontawesome-solid-check:: button to confirm.
+Repeat this process for all unresolved orders.

-In order to do that, open a new browser tab and navigate to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-cart-shopping: Orders".
+If you cannot find and resolve all transactions this way, open a new browser tab and navigate to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-cart-shopping: Orders".
 Search the list for an order that matches the parameters of the unresolved transaction.
 Copy the order code, paste it into the "order code" input field on the unresolved transaction, and click the :btn-icon:fontawesome-solid-check:: button to confirm.

-Repeat this process for all unresolved orders.
-Delete them only if they have nothing to do with the event you are hosting and no matching order can be found.
+Only delete orders if they have nothing to do with the event you are hosting and no matching order can be found.